Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

-The study of singular solutions to geometric equations like \eqref{yamabe} is related to the characterization of the size of the limit set of the image domain in $\mathbb{S}^{n}$ of the developing map for a locally conformally flat $n$-dimensional manifold, which was highlighted by the works of R. Schoen and S.-T. Yau \cite{MR929283,MR994021,MR931204}.
-More specifically, conformal metrics $\bar{g}=u^{4/(n-2)}g$ with constant scalar curvature, are generated by positive solutions to \eqref{yamabe}.
+The study of singular solutions to geometric equations like \eqref{yamabe} is related to the characterization of the size of the limit set of the image domain in the round sphere ($\mathbb{S}^{n},g_0)$ of the developing map for a locally conformally flat $n$-dimensional manifold \cite{MR929283,MR931204}.
+Notice that conformal metrics $\bar{g}=u^{4/(n-2)}g_0$ with constant scalar curvature, are generated by using a positive solutions to \eqref{yamabe} as conformal factor.
 These conformal metrics are complete, whenever singular solutions to \eqref{yamabe} have a suitable blow-up rate close to the singular set.
-Then, for the geometrical point of view, to study the local behavior for singular solutions to \eqref{yamabe} near the singular set is essential to understand the asymptotic behavior of these conformal metrics at the ends of $M^n$.
+Then, for the geometrical point of view, to study the local behavior for singular solutions to \eqref{yamabe} near the singular set is essential to understand the asymptotic behavior of conformal metrics near the singular set.